-How can smoking effect not only your general health, but also your oral health?
+How can smoking affect not only your general health but also your oral health?

 - Tobacco is one of the leading causes of mouth cancer in the UK